 SMEs will need to take prompt action to assess whether a CBILS facility will be required.
 The scheme is available initially for 6 months, and the amount of funds put aside for the scheme is demand-led.

-The lenders will be very busy over the coming weeks and those with a serious urgent need will need to be prioritised.
-The Price Bailey team are in regularly contact with many of the banks.
-Just like their clients, bank staff are learning in real time and are under a lot of pressure to deliver.
+The lenders are and will remain extremely busy over the coming weeks, businesses with a serious urgent need will need to be prioritised.
+The Price Bailey team are in regular contact with many of the banks.
+Just like their clients, bank staff are learning in real time with significant operational constraints and are under a lot of pressure to deliver.
 We understand that training is ongoing or already completed in many of the high street banks.

 To be eligible for support via CBILS, the business must: